 Austria's Music History

-The four years spent in England supplied Haydn with a creative spark.
+His four years spent in England sparked Haydn's creativity.
 The works he produced there would have been sufficient to fill other composers’ entire careers.
 The Austrian completed no fewer than 250 compositions in London, among them his opera L’anima del filosofo and the twelve so-called London Symphonies, which include the beloved Drumroll Symphony.
-It was in these very works composed while abroad that Haydn’s Burgenland roots seem most evident, and some of the harmonies and melodies he used were undoubtedly exotic for British ears.
+It was in these very works, composed while abroad, that Haydn’s Burgenland roots seem most evident, and some of the harmonies and melodies he used were undoubtedly exotic for British ears.
 In his London Symphonies, for instance, Haydn quotes Hungarian and Croat folk songs, making use of the so-called “gypsy scale”.

 A composer with equally strong ties to his homeland, today’s province of Burgenland, was Franz Liszt, who preferred to call himself Liszt Ferencz.
-Even as a child he was fascinated by the music he heard in Raiding, his hometown, played by the Hungarian Romani.
-He was particularly impressed that these musicians had an enormous repertoire of their own melodies as well as pieces by others and were not tied to printed music or rules of composition.
+Even as a child, he was fascinated by the music he heard in Raiding, his hometown, played by the Hungarian Romani.
+He was particularly impressed that these musicians had an enormous repertoire of their own melodies in addition to pieces by others, and that they were not tied to printed music or rules of composition.
 Although Liszt left his homeland at the age of twelve, he remained true to his roots in terms of his music.
-As colourful and diverse as his life was also his music, reflecting the influences of Viennese Classicism, the cultural and political spirit of nineteenth-century Paris, the musical culture of Italy, Russia and Germany, and his distinctly Hungarian heritage.
-The result was a body of works that even today defies categorization.
+His music was as colourful and diverse as his life, reflecting the influences of Viennese Classicism, the cultural and political spirit of nineteenth-century Paris, the musical culture of Italy, Russia and Germany, and his distinctly Hungarian heritage.
+The result was a body of work that even today defies categorisation.

 No less cosmopolitan was Gustav Mahler, born into a Jewish family in Moravia.
-At an early age he was influenced by the many kinds of music that surrounded him, from Moravian folk music and the marches of the military bands to the coarse songs he heard at the surrounding taverns.
-Soon after completing his studies in Vienna he gained a reputation as a talented conductor, and he worked as musical director in Ljubljana, Kassel, Prague, Leipzig, Budapest and Hamburg before being named court music director in Vienna.
+At an early age, he was influenced by the many kinds of music that surrounded him: from Moravian folk music and the marches of the military bands, to the coarse songs he heard at the surrounding taverns.
+Soon after completing his studies in Vienna, he gained a reputation as a talented conductor.
+He worked as musical director in Ljubljana, Kassel, Prague, Leipzig, Budapest, and Hamburg before being named court music director in Vienna.